niamh-h/MLEARN/bg-finder/README.md

-dwell_time.py : input the classified data, the size of the detector, the total MC and remaining events for each source.
+dwell_time.py : input the classified data, the size of the detector and the total MC.
 Specify the signal source from: heysham 2,
                 heysham full, torness or torness+heysham 2.
 Outputs the daily rate of each source after classification and the time to get to 3sigma (dwell time).

 fn_finder.py : input data from the detector, outputs a trained fast neutron finder, an roc curve and confusion matrix.
 Outputs the classified test data to a csv file and the trained model to a .sav file.